What Is Nicotine?

 Signs of nicotine addiction include:

-90% of those with substance abuse problems started using drugs before age 18.
+90% of those with substance use disorders started using drugs before age 18.

 Quitting nicotine products as soon as possible can make long-term recovery easier.
 This will also limit the negative health effects of nicotine addiction.